Zuzanna Ginczanka: Arrest

-Zuzanna Ginczanka frequently changed hiding places, the last one was in the apartment of Holocaust rescuer Elżbieta Mucharska; located at Mikołajska No. 5 Street in the heart of Kraków Old Town.
-The circumstances of Ginczanka's arrest were pondered upon by postwar memoirist.
-The first account is that of Wincentyna Wodzinowska-Stopkowa (1915–1991), published in her 1989 memoir Portret artysty z żoną w tle ("A Portrait of the Artist with the Wife in the Background").
-Ginczanka's hideout and the passwords used by her rescuers were intercepted by Gestapo from several clandestine messages intended to be smuggled out of prison (gryps) and addressed to them.
-The Stopkas, who were themselves incriminated by the clandestine messages in question, managed to get the Gestapo to leave without arresting them by bribing them with bottles of liquor and — gold coins, "which disappeared into their pockets in a flash".
-As soon as the Gestapo were safely away Wodzinowska-Stopkowa rushed to Ginczanka's nearby hideout to forewarn her of imminent danger, only to be greeted at the door by a sobbing woman who directly said, "They took her already.
+Ginczanka frequently changed hiding places, the last being in the apartment of Holocaust rescuer Elżbieta Mucharska, at ulica Mikołajska 5 in the heart of Kraków Old Town.
+The circumstances of Ginczanka's arrest were later pondered upon by post-war memoirists, with different accounts of it.

+The first account is that of Wincentyna Wodzinowska-Stopkowa (1915–1991), published in her 1989 memoir Portret artysty z żoną w tle (A Portrait of the Artist with His Wife in the Background).
+Ginczanka's hideout and the passwords used by her rescuers were intercepted by the Gestapo from several clandestine messages intended to be smuggled out of prison and addressed to them.
+The Stopkowas, who were themselves incriminated by the clandestine messages, managed to get the Gestapo to leave without arresting them by bribing them with bottles of liquor and gold coins, "which disappeared into their pockets in a flash."
+As soon as the Gestapo were safely away, Wodzinowska-Stopkowa rushed to Ginczanka's nearby hideout to forewarn her of imminent danger, only to be greeted at the door by a woman who sobbed, "They took her already.
 She yelled, spat at them..."
 Wodzinowska-Stopkowa then ran breathlessly to the residences of all the other people named in the "kites" written by Woźniakowski, arriving in each case too late, after the arrests of the individuals concerned.